tsk-tsk/tsk-tsk/README.md

   - that small script you will use to automate the common task in your company, especially if the users are not really into the JVM / Scala world
   - the actually-runnable example code that demonstrates features of your library
-  - that little diagnostic program that you'll run inside a problematic Kubernetes pod to figure out what's happening
+  - that little diagnostic program that you'll run inside of a problematic Kubernetes pod to figure out what's happening
   - that quick prototype that you want to experiment with, before deciding if it would pay off to invest into a proper build configuration, CI setup and other software-engineery things like that